neondatabase/neon/docs/rfcs/025-generation-numbers.md

 ## Read replicas

+_This section is about a passive reader of S3 pageserver state, not a postgres read replica_

 For historical reads to LSNs below the remote persistent LSN, any node may act as a reader at any
 time: remote data is logically immutable data, and the use of deferred deletion in this RFC helps mitigate the fact that remote data is not _physically_ immutable (i.e. the actual data for a given